caleb765landis/caleb765landis/README.md

 If you'd like to see my full resume, you can find the pdf in [this repository](./CalebLandisResume.pdf).

 I have a very extensive list of projects from my time at IUPUI.
 These projects tend to fit into three categories: Web Development, Game Development, and Software Engineering.
-Below is a grid of all my repositories organized by these three categories, with each project ordered by relevancy in descending order.
+Below is a grid of all my repositories organized by these three categories, with each category ordered by relevancy in descending order.
 My favorite projects are also pinned on my GitHub profile page.

 #### Projects
 | Web Development | Game Development | Software Engineering |